pkardas/notes/books/pragmatic-programmer.md

 Modular, component-based, layered systems -> these are orthogonal systems.

-- Keep your code decoupled - write shy modules, modules that don;t reveal anything unnecessary to other modules and that don't rely on other modules' implementations.If you need to change an object's state, get the other object to do it for you.
+- Keep your code decoupled - write shy modules, modules that don't reveal anything unnecessary to other modules and that don't rely on other modules' implementations.If you need to change an object's state, get the other object to do it for you.
 - Avoid global data - in general, your code is easier to understand and maintain if you explicitly pass any required